Search

 There’s a growing “greenwashing” issue in the ecotourism industry that hosts the potential to do more harm than annual spring breakers.

-With the growing trend of ecotourism and sustainable travel comes a lot of well-intended resorts and travelers with the mindset to enjoy the pleasures of the destination while looking to offset the negative impact that travel inevitably has on our environment.
+With the growing trend of ecotourism and sustainable travel come well-intended resorts and travelers with the mindset to enjoy the pleasures of the destination while looking to offset the negative impact that travel inevitably has on our environment.

 As any marketer will tell you, however, with any growing trend there is a potential to earn greater profit.
-Thus, the trend of greenwashing is increasing in the ecotourism industry among hotels and travel brands in an effort to capitalize on the category’s growth.
+Thus, greenwashing is increasing in the ecotourism industry among hotels and travel brands to capitalize on the category’s growth.

 What Is Ecotourism?